ICSD at the Second World Summit for Social Development (WSSD2)

 Introduction to the Second World Summit for Social Development

-The Second World Summit for Social Development (SWSSD) will take place in Doha, Qatar, from 4–6 November 2025.
+The Second World Summit for Social Development (WSSD2) will take place in Doha, Qatar, from 4–6 November 2025.
 Thirty years after the landmark 1995 Copenhagen Declaration, the Summit brings governments, civil society, and international organisations together to reaffirm commitments to people-centred development, human rights, equality, and social justice.

 As a global network of social development scholars, practitioners, and institutions, the International Consortium for Social Development (ICSD) is actively contributing to this milestone event.
 In July 2025, ICSD was granted Special Consultative Status with the United Nations Economic and Social Council (ECOSOC).
 This status allows ICSD to formally participate in UN processes and ensures that the voices of our members and partners help shape global social development priorities.